phalcon/documentation/docs/views.md

 {
     public function listAction()
     {
-        // Pick 'views-dir/invoices/search' as view to render
+        // Pick 'views-dir/invoices/search' as a view to render
         $this->view->pick('invoices/search');

-        // Pick 'views-dir/invoices/list' as view to render
+        // Pick 'views-dir/invoices/list' as a view to render
         $this->view->pick(
             [
                 'invoices',
             ]
         );

-        // Pick 'views-dir/invoices/search' as view to render
+        // Pick 'views-dir/invoices/search' as a view to render
         $this->view->pick(
             [
                 1 => 'search',